RoCoBo44/Wiggle-GAN/README.md

 <img src="/git_images/Architectures/generator.png" />

-The full Wiggle-GAN architecture can be seen in the next image, the black box represents the generator and T() means the transformation made to augmentate the data (for the CR loss)
+The full Wiggle-GAN architecture can be seen in the next image.
+The black box represents the generator that we previusly seen and T() means the transformation made to augmentate the data (for the CR loss)

 <img src="/git_images/Architectures/critic.png" />